 </script>

-You need to add this count.js javascript code to every page on which you want to display the number of comments.
-This can be the blog post itself (such as this page) or it can be the list of posts (such as the index.html).
+number of comments.
+This can be the blog post itself (such as this page) or it can be the

 Next, you need to add some HTML which puts the number of comments wherever you want it.
-I wanted to show comment count on both the post and the index page.
-This is the snippet from index.html:

 <a href="{{ post.url }}index.html#disqus_thread" data-disqus-identifier="{{post.url}}"></a>

-and, this is the snippet from _includes/title-with-author.html:
+and, this is the snippet from _includes/title-with-author.html

 <a href="{{ page.url }}index.html#disqus_thread" data-disqus-identifier="{{page.url}}"></a>